wrld3d/wrld-example-app/README.md

 Android
 =======
+Note - In order to run, your version of Android Developer Tools must be >= 22.6

 * Install the Android SDK and NDK
 * Run ./update.platform.sh -p android to get the latest platform libraries and headers.